vancouver-sky/AWS/SolutionsArchitectAssociate.md

   - Scaling Cooldowns
     - Default 300 secounds

 ## RDS
 - Support
   - Oracle
   - IBM DB2
   - MS SQL Server
   - PostgreSQL
   - MySQL
   - Amazon Aurora
   - Maria DB
 - RDS Read Replicas for read scalability
   - Up to 15 Read Replicas
   - 3 options
     - Winthin AZ
     - Cross AZ
     - Cross Region
   -  Replication is ASYNC so reads are eventually consistent
   -  Replicas can be promoted to their own DB
   -  Applications must update the connection string to leverage read replicas
   -  Use Cases: report servers
   - Network Cost
     - In AWS, there is a network cost when data goes from one AZ to another
     - For Read Replicas within the same region, you don't pay that fee
     - Cross region will incur a fee
   - RDS Multi AZ
     - for Disaster Recovery
     - SYNC replication
     - One DNS name - automatic app failover to standby
     - Increase availability
     - Failover in case of loss of AZ, loss of network, instance or stroage failure
     - No manual intervention in apps
     - Not used for scaling
     - Note: The Read Replicas CAN be setup as Multi AZ for Disaster Recovery
   - RDS - From Single-AZ to Multi-AZ
     - Zero downtime opertaion
     - Just click on "modify" for the database
     - A snapshot is taken -> A new DB is restored from the snapshot in a new AZ -> Sync is established between the 2 DBs.
 - Aurora
   - 6 copies of your data across 3 AZ
   - One Aurora Instance thakes writes (master)
   - Automated failover for master in less than 30 seconds
   - Master + up to 15 Aurora Read Replicas serve reads
   - Support for Cross Region Replication
   - Auto Expanding from 10G to 128 TB
   - Client always points to the Writer Endpoint which points to the master which has ONE and only ONE.
   - Because the Auto Scaling, it is hard to tracking the Read Replica, -> Reader Endpoint is a Connection Load Balancing to all of Read Replica
     - The Load Balancer is on connection level not the statement level
+- Ports:
+  - MS SQL - 1433
+  - MySQL - 3306
+  - PostgreSQL - 5432
+  - Oracle - 1521

+## Route 53
+- Hosted Zones
+  - Public Hosted Zones
+  - Private Hosted Zones
+- DNS record types
+  - A
+  - AAAA
+  - CNAME
+  - NS
+- CNAME vs Alias
+  - CNAME
+    - Points a hostname to any other hostname
+    - ONLY for non root domain
+  - Alisa
+    - Points a hostname to an AWS Resource
+    - Works for ROOT Domain and NON ROOT Domain
+    - Free of charge
+    - Native health check
+    - Alias Record is always of type A/AAAA for AWS resources
+    - Alias Record can NOT set the TTL
+    - You can NOT set an Alias Record for an EC2 DNS name
+- Routing Policies - response to DNS queries
+  - Simple
+    - route traffic to a single resource
+    - can return multiple values in the same record.
+The client will random chose one.
+    - can NOT be associated with Health Checks
+  - Weighted
+    - Control the % of the requests that go to each specific resource
+    - DNS name must have same name and type
+    - Can be associated with Health Checks
+    - Assign a weight of 0 to a record to stop sending traffic to a resource
+    - If all records are 0, then will return equally.
+  - Failover
+    - Health Checks
+      - checks that monitor an endpoint (application, server, other AWS resource)
+      - checks that monitor other health checks (Calculated Health Checks)
+      - checks that monitor CloudWatch Alarms
+  - Latency based
+    - Redirect to the resource that has the least latency close to us
+  - Geolocation
+    - Base on user location
+    - should create a "Default" record
+  - Multi-value Answer
+    - allow Health Checking with multiple values return; Simple policy can NOT associated with Health Checks
+  - Geoproximity (using Route 53 Traffic Flow feature)
+    - based on the geographic location of users and resources
+  - IP-based Routing
+- Domain Registar vs DNS Service